- This event has passed.

 Moderator: Ling Zhang, Boston College

-Ashley Esarey is an assistant professor in the Department of Political Science at the University of Alberta.
+Ashley Esarey is an associate professor in the Department of Political Science at the University of Alberta.
 He received his PhD in Political Science from Columbia University and was An Wang Postdoctoral Fellow at Harvard University.
 His research concerns political communication in China, elite politics, renewable energy policy, and Taiwanese politics.
 He was co-author (with Lu Hsiu-lien) of My Fight for a New Taiwan: One Woman’s Journey from Prison to Power.
 His co-edited books include Taiwan in Dynamic Transition: Nation Building and Democratization and Greening East Asia: The Rise of the Eco-Developmental State, both published by the University of Washington Press in 2020.

 Joanna Lewis is Provost’s Distinguished Associate Professor of Energy and Environment and Director of the Science, Technology and International Affairs Program (STIA) at Georgetown University’s Edmund A. Walsh School of Foreign Service.
 Her research examines political and technical determinants of energy and climate policy, particularly in China.
 She is the author of the award-winning book Green Innovation in China, and was a Lead Author of the Intergovernmental Panel on Climate Change’s Fifth Assessment Report.